prof955/ESP32S3-4inchRGBscreen_Arduino_GFX/README.md

 # Arduino_GFX

-Arduino_GFX is a Arduino graphics library supporting various displays with various data bus interfaces.
+Arduino_GFX for ESP32-S3 and 4" RGB touch screen is a Arduino graphics library supporting various displays with various data bus interfaces.

 This library start rewrite from Adafruit_GFX, LovyanGFX, TFT_eSPI, Ucglib, and more...